SafariBookings® - Compare African Safari Tours List

 • Limited accommodations

-• Limited internal road network
+• The internal road network is restricted

 • Wildlife viewing is difficult due to the hilly terrain and dense vegetation

-• Tsetse flies can be a nuisance on game drives
+• Tsetse flies can be a nuisance

 Wildlife

-Nkhotakota protects viable populations of several reintroduced species.
-Under African Parks, more than 500 elephants have been translocated there from Liwonde National Park and Majete Wildlife Reserve.
+Nkhotakota WR protects viable populations of several reintroduced species.
+Under African Parks, more than 500 elephants have been translocated here from Liwonde National Park and Majete Wildlife Reserve.
 Other reintroduced animals include buffalo, hippo, zebra, warthog, eland, greater kudu, impala, waterbuck and sable antelope.
 Carnivores are seldom seen, but leopard and spotted hyena are present in small numbers.
 The most visible large mammal is probably yellow baboon.

 Scenery